nucypher/nucypher/docs/source/architecture/slashing.rst

 The Slashing Protocol
 =====================

-The slashing protocol is a preventative mechanism that disincentivizes certain staker actions, whether deliberate or unintentional, to maximize service quality and preserve network health.
+The slashing protocol is a preventative mechanism that disincentivizes certain staker actions, whether deliberate or unintentional, that may negatively impact service quality or network health.
 If prohibited actions (‘violations’) are attributably detected at any moment, the protocol responds by irreversibly forfeiting (‘slashing’) a portion of the offending staker’s collateral (‘stake’).

 At network genesis, the protocol will be able to detect and attribute instances of incorrect re-encryptions returned by Ursulas.
 The staker controlling the incorrectly re-encrypting Ursula will have their stake reduced by a nominal sum of NU tokens.